 Are we ready to return to the office full-time?

 Proponents of returning to the office emphasise the creativity and collaboration that is supposedly lost when working from home.
 Others are of the opinion that remote work is simply not suitable for certain companies.
-However, most employees think that hybrid work would make their company more flexible.
+However, many employees think that hybrid work would make their company more flexible.

 Wherever we work, the coronavirus pandemic has been a turning point in our working lives.
 The acceleration of digital transformation, new ways of relating and change in the workplace means that companies must look to the future - there is no going back to the old ways of working.